micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 but found none.
 Even though many false witnesses came forward, they found none.
 But at last two false witnesses came forward

 ###### 61
-and said, "This _fellow_ said, 'I am able to destroy the temple of God and to build it in three days.' "
+and said, "This fellow said, 'I am able to destroy the temple of God and to build it in three days.' "

 ###### 62
 And the high priest arose and said to Him, "Do You answer nothing?
-What _is it_ these men testify against You?"
+What is it these men testify against You?"

 ###### 63
 But Jesus kept silent.
 And the high priest answered and said to Him, "I put You under oath by the living God: Tell us if You are the Christ, the Son of God!"

 ###### 64
-Jesus said to him, "_It is as_ you said.
+Jesus said to him, "It is as you said.
 Nevertheless, I say to you, hereafter you will see the Son of Man sitting at the right hand of the Power, and coming on the clouds of heaven."

 ###### 65
 Then the high priest tore his clothes, saying, "He has spoken blasphemy!
 What further need do we have of witnesses?
 Look, now you have heard His blasphemy!